rjjfox/rjjfox.github.io/README.md

 ### Eurostar
 #### Digital Optimisation Manager (contract) <span style="float: right"> Oct 2017 &ndash; Mar 2019 &middot; 18 mos</span>

-Returning the team after time abroad,
+Returning to the team after time abroad, I led the experimentation approach to launch and optimise
+- Club Eurostar, Eurostar's new loyalty scheme, and
+- Eurostar Hotels Limited, Eurostar's first digital only offering, selling Trains+Hotels and Hotels.

+Further work/achievements
+- Transformed the team from working separately to the product teams with client-side only development, to 75% server side and 25% client side, with a close partnership with product.
+- Forecasted £30m+ annual incremental revenue through conversion rate and forecasted customer lifetime value uplifts
+- Integrated BigQuery scripts within Python to create an end-to-end testing notebook all within Python
+- Provided guidance/training on the statistical significance tests to be used, e.g. T, Z, ANOVA, Mann-Whitney, Bayesian tests.

 #### Digital Optimisation Manager (contract) <span style="float: right"> Oct 2015 &ndash; Jul 2016 &middot; 9 mos</span>

-Initially a three month contract to help kickstart the Optimisation programme and drive a test a learn culture.
+Initially a three month contract to help kickstart the Optimisation programme and drive a test & learn culture.
 After showing the value of experimentation, the team expanded to two managers and one junior.

-First test focused on pushing Eurostar's key USPs driving significant uplift in conversion rate and revenue with a projected £15m incremental revenue.
+- Forecasted £15m annual incremental revenue through conversion rate uplifts

 ### Maxymiser